dapplets/dapplets-eth-example/README.md

    >
    > ![image](https://user-images.githubusercontent.com/43613968/118473927-2ea8ad00-b713-11eb-9bbf-f2b7cb33a6bf.png)

 6. Click to the **Dapplets** extension icon in extension bar.
-Try **Dapplets × Etherium example** dapplet.
+Try **Dapplets × Ethereum example** dapplet.

 ## 2. Tutorial

-Let's study how this dapplet works and why Dapplets is a Etherium frendly platform.
+Let's study how this dapplet works and why Dapplets is a Ethereum frendly platform.

-The goal of the example is to show interaction of Etherium and Dapplets.
+The goal of the example is to show interaction of Ethereum and Dapplets.
 If it is your very first meeting with Dapplets we recommend you to try our [documentation.](https://docs.dapplets.org) It contains several exercises that explane how to create dapplets and adapters from simple to complex ones.
 We are highly recommend to go through the [ex01](https://docs.dapplets.org/docs/extra-button) and [ex04](https://docs.dapplets.org/docs/overlays) examples that describe how to create the simpliest dapplet and the dapplet with the overlay.
 The knowledges you'll get make easy to understand the current example.

 The initial code for this example is here: [exercise](https://github.com/dapplets/dapplets-eth-example)